 State Question 813 Has a Lot of Protections for Employment, Patient Protections, Business Protections

-Video Transcribed: It’s Danna Malone lets discuss State Question 813.
-Well, I figured, well, let’s go ahead and get started on that.
-I’m going to read one specific section to you.
+It’s Oklahoma Cannabis Attorney Isaiah Brydie.
+Lets discuss State Question 813.
+We’re going to read one specific section to you.
 Now, remember, Oklahoma State Question 813 is regarding the fixing of our medical marijuana program.
-There’s other things in it, but it’s also for … it’s for patients and for businesses.
-It’s got a lot of protections for employment, patient protections, business protections.
+There’s other things in it, but it’s also for patients and for businesses.
+It’s got a lot of protections for employment, patient protections, and business protections.

 It’s fixing a lot of the ills that have been caused by our legislation.
 So, tonight, I want to talk to you about the patient’s rights in State Question 813.
 Some of this will sound familiar because you already have them.
 You’re about to lose them, but right now, you have them.
 I’ll explain at the end how you’re about to lose them.
 Just bear with me.

-A patient licensed by the Oklahoma Medical Marijuana Authority shall have the right to grow their medical marijuana inside their home without unduly burdensome input, taxation, rules or regulations from the state, county, city township, municipality, or any other local governmental agency and/or entity.
+A patient licensed by the Oklahoma Medical Marijuana Authority shall have the right to grow their medical marijuana inside their home or yard without unduly burdensome input, taxation, rules, or regulations from the state, county, city township, municipality, or any other local governmental agency and/or entity

 So, just keep those, but the state will have to prove that you didn’t, so they would have to have physical evidence that you did not grow that.
 Now, if you’ve got 10 pounds, it might be questionable, but in the meantime, with this bill, you get to keep everything that you harvest.

-So, next part, social settings.
-Effective immediately upon the passage of this article, sharing of marijuana smokables, vapes, i.e., joints, pre-rolls, pipes, smoking devices, concentrates, edibles, marijuana-infused products with friends in a group setting, provided all persons in the social setting are 18 years old or older as permitted under this article.
+Effective immediately upon the passage of this article, sharing of marijuana smokables, vapes, i.e., joints, pre-rolls, pipes, smoking devices, concentrates, edibles, and marijuana-infused products with friends in a group setting, provided all persons in the social setting are 18 years old or older as permitted under this article.

 That’s right, 18 years or older.
 Pursuant to the passage of this article, persons who are on probation or parole who have a medical marijuana license issued by the Oklahoma Medical Marijuana Authority shall be permitted to medicate with medical marijuana without fear of having their probation or parole revoked.

-Pursuant to approval by Oklahoma prison authorities, administrators of said facilities shall administer medical marijuana to incarcerated persons who hold valid Oklahoma medical marijuana license.
+Pursuant to approval by Oklahoma prison authorities, administrators of said facilities shall administer medical marijuana to incarcerated persons who hold valid Oklahoma medical marijuana licenses.

 Pursuant to approval by the Department of Corrections, city, county, municipal, township, jails detention centers, and correctional facilities shall administer medical marijuana to an inmate who holds a medical marijuana license issued by the Oklahoma Medical Marijuana Authority.